anchasta/so-jetpack-stats-only/readme.txt

 == Frequently Asked Questions ==

+= I received an email from "Jetpack by WordPress.com" that says if I don't update to Jetpack 2.9.3 the Stats Module may stop working; what should I do? =

+We have received those emails too and have therefore forked Jetpack 2.9.3 (for our version 2014.04.14).
+In our fork we adjusted the coded version to our own version number, and as that is not the same as Jetpack, they send out these emails to you.
+In version 2014.04.16 we have adjusted that and at the same time did some more cleaning up.
+In other words, if you install the latest version of SO Jetpack Stats Only, you don't have to worry that your Site Stats will vanish.

 = I have an issue with the Stats Module of Jetpack, where can I get support? =

 The SO Jetpack Stats Only plugin is a fork of Jetpack and removes all the other modules; it does not do anything functional to/with Jetpack.
 Therefore any and all Jetpack related issues, should be directed to [Jetpack](http://jetpack.me/support/wordpress-com-stats/).